-During the year of 2022, we developed our stress testing and scenario analysis models and related workflows, analyzed the impact of physical risk and transition risk for credit risk.
-We also performed stress testing and scenario analysis on asset portfolio as of 30 September 2022 with climate risk sensitivity to assess the impact of climate scenarios on the Banks' earnings and capital levels, incorporating conventional risk analysis tools where appropriate.
+During the year of 2022, we developed our stress testing and scenario analysis models and related workflows in order to analyze the impact of physical risk and transition risk for credit risk.
+With the established models, we performed stress testing and scenario analysis on asset portfolio as of 31 March 2024 with climate risk sensitivity to assess the impact of climate scenarios on the Banks' earnings and capital levels.